 halved (can substitute Concord grapes or blueberries)

-Stir to coat onions then cook, stirring rarely, over medium-low heat until onions are golden brown and soft.
+Stir to coat onions then cook, stirring rarely, over medium-low heat until onions are golden brown and soft, about 20 minutes.
 Stir in thyme then continue to cook until onions are deep brown.
 Stir in grapes and coat with onion mixture then remove from heat.

 Top each round with a spoonful of the grape mixture then divide blue cheese among all 12 rounds.
-Bake until golden brown and cheese is melted, about 12 minutes and serve topped with sea salt.
+Bake until golden brown and cheese is melted, about 10 to 12 minutes and serve topped with sea salt.